digital-cargo/good-practice-shipment-tracking/README.md

 By endorsing a shared data model and a unified API structure, it offers a streamlined platform for shipment status data exchange.
 This good practice document describes the methodology for providing tracking data and shipment status updates via ONE Record, making this data effortlessly accessible to others.

-Based on the ONE Record API version 2.0.0 and the ONE Record data model version 3.0.0, this document provides guidance on how shipment tracking data can be provided by a data holder and consumed by others in a easiy to use and standardized way.
+Based on the ONE Record API version 2.0.0 and the ONE Record Data Model version 3.0.0, this document provides guidance on how to provide shipment tracking data in an easy-to-use and standardized manner.

 ## Introduction